MicrosoftDocs/win32-pr.it-it/desktop-src/direct3dhlsl/dx-graphics-hlsl-return.md

-<span data-ttu-id="21af1-111">In questo esempio viene restituito un vettore a quattro componenti costruito da una variabile locale e un valore letterale.</span><span class="sxs-lookup"><span data-stu-id="21af1-111">This example returns a four-component vector that is constructed from a local variable and a literal.</span></span>
+<span data-ttu-id="14a0f-111">Questo esempio restituisce un vettore a quattro componenti costruito da una variabile locale e da un valore letterale.</span><span class="sxs-lookup"><span data-stu-id="14a0f-111">This example returns a four-component vector that is constructed from a local variable and a literal.</span></span>

 ```